speakeasyjs/speakeasy/README.md

 will have a delta of 0.

 You can specify a window to add more leeway to the verification process.
+Setting the window param will check for the token at the given counter value as well as `window` tokens ahead (one-sided window).
+See param for more info.

-`verifyDelta()` will then return the delta between the given token and the given counter value.
+`verifyDelta()` will return the delta between the counter value of the token and the given counter value.
+For example, if given a counter 5 and a window 10, `verifyDelta()` will look at tokens from 5 to 15, inclusive.
+If it finds it at counter position 7, it will return `{ delta: 2 }`.

 **Kind**: global function
 **Returns**: <code>Object</code> - On success, returns an object with the counter difference between the client and the server as the `delta` property (i.e.
   `{ delta: 0 }`).

 | Param | Type | Default | Description |